 Repossession and forfeiture is a remedy landlords can use to gain possession of their commercial property if a tenant has breached a lease covenant.

 As it is a draconian remedy, it is imperative that tenants and landlords seek legal advice if the right to forfeiture has been exercised or is being considered.

 We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective commercial property law advice and representation.
-Our years of experience in commercial property law means we have a robust reputation for excellence with the UK’s best UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Surveyors, and Lenders who can bring additional support to our Commercial Property Department if needed.
+Our years of experience in commercial property law means we have a robust reputation for excellence with the UK’s best UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Surveyors, and Lenders who can bring additional support to our Commercial Property Department if needed.